 This course is created and updated with input from motorsport employers to help engineers develop their careers and become competent Race Engineers.

 Our tutors are experienced professionals currently working for successful race teams, so you will learn the most up-to-date skills and knowledge.
 By successfully gaining your Diploma, you will be in the perfect position to develop your career or secure yourself a job as a Race Engineer in the UK or abroad.

 Do I have to complete both Parts 1 and 2 or can I choose to do either?

 To get the maximum benefit, we strongly advise you complete BOTH parts of the course as they are designed as a 32-hour programme of learning over two weekends.
 However, if you choose to separate these, then you must complete Part 1 before you can, at a later date, attend Part 2 and receive your Diploma.

 How old do I have to be?

 Do I need my own transport?

-Yes - as the full course takes place at TWO locations - Silverstone and Cranfield - it is advisable to have the use of your own transport.
+Yes - as the full course typically takes place at TWO locations within the Silverstone area, it is advisable to have the use of your own transport.
 Bus and train connections do not reach these locations, but information and advice will be provided once you have registered.

 What language is the course taught in?